 Gone are the days when all you had to help you learn a language was a pencil and paper.
 Today, apps make it fun and easy to learn a new language.
 From Spanish to French, Duolingo is the world’s most popular way to navigate your way around a new language.
 Not only is it 100% free but it’s also science-based which means it really does work.
 Audio books are also a fantastic way to learn a new language, especially if you spend a lot of time commuting to work, gardening, cooking or doing any other activity that allows you to learn on the go.

 Practice makes perfect, and the saying has never been so true when it comes to learning a language.
 It’s not enough to simply memorise words and phrases.
 To truly get a grasp on a new language you need to speak it out loud and engage in conversations.
 Meetup is a fantastic resource that can connect you with fellow learners and fluent speakers in your local area.
 You can also use classified websites like Gumtree to track down partners.
 Language exchanges are a popular way to practice, and basically, involve you meeting up with someone who speaks the language you’re trying to learn.
 So, you might chat in Spanish for half an hour, then switch to English and help them practice in return.
 Not only is it effective but it’s also a great way to make new friends.
 Plus it’s a great excuse to enjoy a coffee!

 Commit to classes

-Sad but true, guilt tripping yourself is often one of the best ways to stay motivated.
-So, in the same way that you force yourself to go to the swimming pool several times a week because you’ve already paid for a yearly membership, why not sign up for language classes?
-From local universities to private language schools, lessons will help you stay focussed, motivated and making progress.
+Sad but true, guilt-tripping yourself is often one of the best ways to stay motivated.
+So, in the same way you force yourself to go to the swimming pool several times a week because you’ve already paid for a yearly membership, why not sign up for language classes?
+From local universities to private language schools, lessons will help you stay focused, motivated and making progress.